jmcglone/jmcglone.github.io/_posts/2019-02-23-How-to-collect-performance-counters-on-Windows.md

 ---
 layout: post
-title: How to collect CPU performance counters on Windows.
+title: How to collect CPU performance counters on Windows?
 tags: default
 ---